 This article is solely for information purposes and nothing in it intended to constitute advice or a recommendation.
-You should not make any investment decisions based on its content.
-The value of investments can fall as well as rise and you may not get back the amount you originally invested.
+You should not make any decisions based on its content.

+While considerable care has been taken to ensure this information is accurate and up-to-date, no warranty is given as to its accuracy.
+This article constitutes a financial promotion.

+Some time later the text looked like this: This article is solely for information purposes and nothing in it intended to constitute advice or a recommendation.
+You should not make any decisions based on its content.

 While considerable care has been taken to ensure this information is accurate and up-to-date, no warranty is given as to its accuracy.
 This article constitutes a financial promotion.